Minecraft-Java-Edition-Speedrunning/rules/rules.typ

 == C.2: Additional Macro and Timing Rules <C.2>
 #entangled[Entangled Rule(s):]\
 #entangled[Section C.2 is referenced by: ] #entangledRule("F.1.7")\
-C.2.1) <C.2.1> Exception to #entangledRule("A.10.5"): Macros may read the game's log files to ascertain the player's spawn coordinates prior to the run's start.
+C.2.1) <C.2.1> Exception to #entangledRule("A.3.10") and #entangledRule("A.10.5"): Macros may read the game's log files to ascertain the player's spawn coordinates prior to the run's start.
 The macro may use this information to choose to reset the world without player input.

 = D: Glitchless Ruleset